NgHoangDat/tiffler/README.md

 # Tiffler

-> A Niffler that only likes shiny variable
+> A Niffler that only likes shiny variables

 ## Installation